2023 Solar Incentives Guide for Markham, IL - Tax Credits & Rebates

 Some solar incentives are often also provided by state and local governments.
 As with federal incentives, these might include rebates, tax credits and more.
 Incentives might be provided by the state of Illinois, or by your county or municipality.
 Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Markham

-There are a variety of solar incentives: those offered by local utility companies, those offered by the federal government and those offered by the Illinois government, to name a few.
-Solar energy utilization has increased tremendously in the last 15 years, thanks to these incentives.
-Your local Markham solar panel installation company can help you learn more about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.
+Solar incentives might come from the Illinois government, the federal government or your local utility company.
+The growing number of incentives available has contributed to a large increase in solar energy use in the last 15 years.
+Your local Markham solar panel installation expert can help you learn more about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Markham, IL Solar Incentives FAQs